WayneTomas/TransCP/README.md

 # TransCP

-The codes and pre-trained checkpoints will be released upon the manuscript is accepted.
+The codes and pre-trained checkpoints will be released once the manuscript is accepted.